lcorr8/wtm-js-crashcourse-project-A/README.md

 NOTE: please ensure you have created a few db entries if you are for example querying for a job with a given zipcode.

-- job seeker submits an application to a given job
-    - application gets added to job applications list
-    - notification is sent to employer
-    - `axios.post('/application/:id/submit').then(console.log);`
 - employer offers an interview:
     - create interview
     - add interview to application, update status